spmallick/learnopencv/Roboflow_Trackers_Demo/readme.md

 ---

-### ▶️ How to Run
+### ▶️ How to Run (Colab-First)

+This implementation is designed primarily for **Google Colab**.

-1. Open in Jupyter Notebook or Google Colab
+1. Open `Roboflow_Trackers.ipynb` in Google Colab.
-2. Run all cells
-3. Outputs will be generated automatically
+2. Run the first setup cell.
+This will automatically download the demo videos into a local `videos/` folder.
+3. Run the remaining cells to generate the tracked outputs.

 ---